apache/incubator-kie-kogito-images/README.md

 ```

 Here you can see that the build time has again been reduced.
-If the maven mirror already have all the dependencies there, the build time can be even faster.
+If the maven mirror already has all the dependencies there, the build time can be even faster.
 Also, Maven generates lots of transfer logs for downloading/uploading of maven dependencies.
-By default, these logs are disabled.
+By default, these logs are
+disabled.
 To view these logs we need to set env variable **MAVEN_DOWNLOAD_OUTPUT** to true.

 If a custom Maven Repository is required, the S2i images also supports it.
 In case the **MAVEN_REPO_URL** environment variable is provided a new Repository and Plugin Repository will be added to the internal `settings.xml` file.